haskellfoundation/HaskellSchool/en/lessons/basics/collections.md

 fromList "bcdfghjklmnpqrstvwxz"
 ```

-This is because `union alphabet $ singleton 'y'` is actually the same set as `alphabet`.
+This is because `union alphabet $ singleton 'y'` is actually the same set as
+`alphabet`; y is already a member of the alphabet set.

 ### Intersection